civicrm/civicrm-user-guide/docs/advanced-configuration/email-system-configuration.md

 civicrm_mailing_bounce_type.
 Multiple different bounce reply patterns are linked to a given type and threshold.

+#### VERP support

+If your mail delivery system does not support sending via VERP addresses, you may see an "Invalid address" error when sending mails.
+Either switch to a mail provider which does support this, or disable VERP.

+-   There are plenty of [mail services which fully support CiviCRM features](https://wiki.civicrm.org/confluence/display/CRM/Mailing+providers) - consider using one!
+-   VERP can be disabled via the option **Track replies using VERP in Reply-To header** at **Administer > CiviMail > CiviMail Component Settings**.
+This will reduce CiviCRM's ability to correctly match bounced messages.

 ### **Email-to-Activity processing**

 CiviCRM can automatically retrieve email from a specified inbox and file